 Photographer Mario-Roman Lambrecht has posted up his work in shooting the 5er GT while on scene at Lisbon.
 Visit Mr. Lambrechts page for the complete set of photos:

 Here is the latest rendering of the BMW 5-Series due to be unveiled at the Geneva show.
 This rendering is inline with what the majority of automotive pundits think the car will look like.
 This rendering is interesting in that it seriously tackles not only the front end but the side profile view of the car as well.

 Here’s another round of F10 5-series sighting, and some fresh pics.
 Although no less camoflage on this car, the rear lighting elements can be seen clearly, as well as the general shape and lines of the F10′s rear.

 Well, to be honest, I didnt understand a word of this review.
 Its just not my language.
 I dont even know if they liked it or hated it.
 The body language of the presenter (along with the music) makes me think that the reviewer in the end found the car to be lacking in some facet.

-But the video is of high quality, certainly shows the car from some very interesting angles and gets some great shots of the interior.
-Features of the car that defy language barriers certainly seep through and overall, I found the video enjoyable.
+But the video is of high quality, certainly shows the car from some very interesting angles and gets some great shots of the … CONTINUED

 Seen here is the next gen Alpina B5 already in testing.
 That Alpina already has a F10 5-series to work with shows the close relationship that the Germany manufacturer/tuner continues to have with BMW.
 This continues a trend of Alpina having access to still-in-development BMWs prior to the models debut.
 We most recently saw the Alpina B7 in development prior to its introduction.